Franco Dragone brings his splashy magic to Dubai

 Today, the company says close to 100 million people have seen Dragone's heart-stopping work.

-And now for the first time, his magic is taking permanent seat in the Middle East.
+And now for the first time, his magic is taking a permanent seat in the Middle East.

 The pearl of the Middle East